State Income Taxes in Retirement

 State Taxes and Government Pensions

 Federal laws dictate that state tax policy cannot discriminate against federal civil service pensions.
-This means they can't have more favorable tax treatment for state and local pensions than they do for federal civil service pensions.
+It means they can't have more favorable tax treatment for state and local pensions than they do for federal civil service pensions.
 But they can create tax policies that discriminate between their own state pensions and other state’s pensions.

 Arizona, Idaho, Kansas, Louisiana, New York, Oklahoma, and the District of Columbia provide greater tax relief plans for their state’s pension plans than for out-of-state government pension plans.